Youth Leaders Guide

 Toilets & showers

 We provide significantly more than the required minimum of toilets and showers for the number of people camping onsite but if you want to shower at peak times, you may have to wait.
 We suggest showering in the afternoon or evening to help keep queuing to a minimum.
 We have a cleaning crew working throughout the day to keep things nice but depending on the weather, there may be a bit of mud.
-If you spot any problems with showers or toilets, please report them to Info.
+If you spot any problems with showers or toilets, please report them to the site team using the QR codes on display.

 Photographers & Videographers